jellyfisheart/jellyfisheart/README.md

  I don't fully block people until I feel I have to.
 I will typically keep my distance or hide you for a few hours/days

-MDNI.
+MINORS DNI.
+PEOPLE 17 AND UNDER DONNNNNTTT TALK TO ME

 DNC.
 Keep inspo limited if at all

 Don't be a piece of shit.
 (Racist, proshipper, wtf ever else.
 Y'all like to create new ways to be off-putting.)